-Why ‘Bachelorette’ Rachel Lindsay Went From Pants To A Not-So-Sexy Wedding Dress For NuptialsTo Bryan Abasolo
+Why ‘Bachelorette’ Rachel Lindsay Went From Pants To A Not-So-Sexy Wedding Dress For Nuptials To Bryan Abasolo

 “I mean, I’m from Texas,” Lindsay said early on, according to Brides.com.
 “Obviously I want a winter wedding.”

-A source told Page Six that when Rachel Lindsay was even spotted at a dinner meeting with designer Randi Rahm in Manhattan last summer, the two women were overheard discussing “a winter wedding gown” and Randi showed The Bachelorette star some sketches that would show off her curves.
+A source told Page Six that when Lindsay was even spotted at a dinner meeting with Rahm in Manhattan last summer, the two women were overheard discussing “a winter wedding gown” and Randi showed The Bachelorette star some sketches that would show off her curves.

 After a bit of back and forth, it sounds like Rachel Lindsay’s wedding is all coming together now.